-Web application and mapping files
+Web application and Mapping files

-- A web application will display the collected images, one at a time, with its related EXIF data, image processing data, and slope data. - In addition, Task 1 will develop scripts to create mapping files that can be hosted on BOE's mapping application, NavigateLA.
+- A web application will display the collected images, one at a time, with its related EXIF data and slope data. - In addition, Task 1 will develop scripts to create mapping files that can be hosted on BOE's mapping application, NavigateLA.